gw2efficiency/item-value/README.md

 - [ ] Expose a new /items/all-values endpoint `{id: 1, price: 12, value: 12}`
 - [ ] Use the value key for skin prices
 - [ ] Flip the legacy backend to ues /items/all-values instead of prices
-- [ ] Turn off the custom item prices
+- [ ] Turn off the "custom item prices" command and endpoint (& remove from gw2api)
 - [ ] Show value in item tooltips

 ### v2